Key stage 3

 - have a more in-depth understanding for English grammar

-- improve memory and listening skills
+- improve memory, reading and listening skills

 - offer their point of view on cultural concepts